agvpa01/vpa-shopify-products-api/static/page-18.md

 ## Description

-VPA’s Batch-Tested Venom® Pre-Workout is a high-performance supplement formulated to support strength, endurance, and mental focus, trusted by professional athletes and tested for banned substances.
+HASTA - VPA’s Batch-Tested Venom® Pre-Workout is a high-performance supplement formulated to support strength, endurance, and mental focus, trusted by professional athletes and tested for banned substances.
 F...

 ## Pricing